Based on the article “Reptiles and amphibians”, by Andrew Self, in Birds of Brent Reservoir

 - Red-eared Terrapin Chrysemys scripta elegans

 Since the late 1980s this American reptile has been illegally released into the reservoir on a number of occasions.
 It is most often seen in the summer when basking in the sunshine on a log or a piece of discarded rubbish in the reservoir.
-As many as six were counted in the summer of 1997.
-More recently, one was seen in 2008 and four were counted in East Marsh on 25 April 2013.
+In 2018, more than a dozen could sometimes be seen apricating on one of the small rafts in North Marsh.

 Atkins W., Herbert C. (1995) Reptile Survey of the Brent Reservoir.
 London: Welsh Harp Conservation Group.